rust-unofficial/too-many-lists/src/fifth-unsafe.md

 mean that much.
 You can only dereference a `*const T` to an `&T`, but much like the mutability of a variable, this is just a lint against incorrect usage.
 At most it just means you have to cast the `*const` to a `*mut` first.
-Although if you don't actually have permission to mutate the referrent of the pointer, you're gonna have a bad time.
+Although if you don't actually have permission to mutate the referent of the pointer, you're gonna have a bad time.

 Anyway, we'll get a better feel for this as we write some code.
 For now,